kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 The wet dreams of these technocrats is a future with a central digital currency that can be controlled at will and allow governments or corporations to ensure the money is only spent on things they deem sensible.[^rogan2022yc]

-The coming automation and progress in robotics and AI will result in huge parts of the population not being needed anymore.
+The coming automation and progress in robotics and AI will result in massive parts of the population not being needed anymore.
 The resulting basic income, combined with digital passports, and constant surveillance that can track your health or mood, will allow governments to crush any dissent.

 They advertise eating bugs[^fleming2018xl] or synthetic meat[^shieber2021jc] to the masses, while they surely continue eating the best steak.
 And while you are asked to <q>shower not daily anymore to save energy,</q>[^anti-spiegel2022ak] they fly with private jets to Climate Change Conferences,[^newsau2021yw] preach about rising sea levels while at the same time buy villas near the ocean.[^vujinovic2020gg] They think we’re stupid.

-There will be soon a huge class of dispossessed people that rent everything from the technocrats.
+There will be soon a gigantic class of dispossessed people that rent everything from the technocrats.
 It will start with convenience, but once renting replaced everything, it is easy to restrict and limit the movement of people.
 Nobody would ever think of introducing a social credit system, right?
 Linking all those things together will allow them to easily remove your access to liberty, money, movement, or food with the click of a mouse if you utter criticism or don’t behave as expected.

 ---

-This is the second part of a seven-part series that investigates why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
+This is the second part of a seven-part series that investigates, why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
 The next part will investigate our political division.

 1. [Introduction](/civil-war-truth-1-introduction/)
 2. _Corporatism and Corruption_